Ethanlloyd21/online-shop-vite/README.md

 ```bash
 | Start Command: npm run-script start
 ```
 will not work.
-Since we are using `Vite`, we need to modify the start and build command for Amplify to mirror our package.json.
+Since you are using `Vite`, you need to modify the start and build command for Amplify to mirror your package.json.
+Check your package.json and you will see that `npm run dev` will start your application not `npm run start`
 ```bash
 "scripts": {
     "dev": "vite",